Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 Parents need to be aware of the sacrifices required, go into it with your eyes open.
 It was a little easier for Sarah and me as we had a genuine interest in the sports, but it was still very tiring at times.
 Elite sport development requires hard work and dedication from not only the athlete but also the support staff – the parents.

+One of the great benefits is the life experience.
 Your child will meet new people from different backgrounds and make new friends.
 They will play as part of a team and learn many people skills.
 It will be character building, there will be setbacks – how do they react?
-They will have to stand their ground on occasions, the elite sport environment can be cut throat.
+They will have to stand their ground on occasions, the elite sport environment is cutthroat.
 But it will be a good grounding for later life, whether they are fortunate enough to progress to a higher level and earn a living or go away to enjoying playing recreationally.
 I am certain that a prospective employer would be interested to see a CV with ‘4 or 5 years within an elite sports environment’ on it.

 I have thoroughly enjoyed the journey and still do.
 People may say – well, you would, your sons have been successful.
 But it has not been easy at times.
 However, I have had the opportunity to visit lots of different places and meet people from various walks of life.
 We still enjoy our days watching, whether it be on the boundary edge or on the terrace.